MathAdventurer/EVSense/README.md

  Since the Pecan Street datasets are not open sourse, due to the term of usesage, this github only provides cleaned data of two residents' in pickle formula.
 You can buy or apply the Pecan Street datasets from here: (https://www.pecanstreet.org/dataport/).

- Once you have access to the Pecan Street Dataport, you can easy obtain the data.
-This Github project has provided a complete solution, including data query from SQLlite3 file, data clean and saving, and so on.
+ Once having right to access the Pecan Street Dataport, you can easily download the dataset.
+This Github project also provides a complete solution to various data manipulations, including data query from SQLlite3 file, data cleaning and saving, and so on.

 ## Requirements